Yelp/elastalert/docs/source/ruletypes.rst

 Alert Subject
 ~~~~~~~~~~~~~

-E-mail subjects, JIRA issue summaries, PagerDuty alerts, or any alerter that has a "subject" can be customized by adding an ``alert_subject``
+E-mail subjects, Jira issue summaries, PagerDuty alerts, or any alerter that has a "subject" can be customized by adding an ``alert_subject``
 that contains a custom summary.
 It can be further formatted using standard Python formatting syntax::